tomwalder/php-gds/README.md

 ## More About Google Cloud Datastore ##

+What Google say:

 > "Use a managed, NoSQL, schemaless database for storing non-relational data.
 Cloud Datastore automatically scales as you need it and supports transactions as well as robust, SQL-like queries."

 https://cloud.google.com/datastore/

 ### Specific Topics ###

-Some highlighted topics you might want to read up on
+A few highlighted topics you might want to read up on
 - [Entities, Data Types etc.](https://cloud.google.com/datastore/docs/concepts/entities)
 - [More information on GQL](https://cloud.google.com/datastore/docs/concepts/gql)
 - [Indexes](https://cloud.google.com/datastore/docs/concepts/indexes)